-If you don’t have any of these things but are keen to help, there will be jobs for everyone.
+If you don’t have any of these things but are keen to help, there will be jobs for everyone and some spare machines.
 We will do another demonstration of how the bags are put together and then we will get on with making some.
 We will try to accomodate people who are keen to learn to sew - these bags are the perfect starting project.

 Please let me know if you can come so that we know how many people to expect - don’t worry if you can’t come, there will be other opportunities.

 Boomerang Bags aims to make our life a little bit less plastic, so please try not to use plastic bags or one-use coffee cups or water bottles.
 There is a kitchen with cups and there will be tea and coffee available.
 There may even be some morning tea!

 Join the Boomerang Bags Adelaide Facebook group here.